micrypt/gofluidinfo/README.rst

 gofluiddb
 ============

-GoFluidDB is an light wrapper for the FluidDB library in Go.
+GoFluidDB is an light wrapper for the FluidDB API in Go.

 (Based on the Go Lang docs + library source and go-twitter)